-Garbage, Trash and Waste Removal in Alameda
+Garbage, Trash, and Junk Removal in Alameda

 Perched in the tip of beautiful Alameda and Bay Farm Islands, the city of Alameda, California is only a hop, skip and jump across the Bay Bridge over the blue waters of the San Francisco Bay to the city of San Francisco.
 Alameda is Oakland’s neighbor to the south, separated by the skinny inlet called the Oakland Inner Harbor.
 Just north of Oakland, less than ten short miles from Alameda, lies the diverse and fascinating city of Berkeley.
 Alameda has a strong historic element, and the attractive community attracts lovers of the ocean and water sports such, as well as wind and kite surfing.